The History of the BRCIC

 The 1970’s: The Beginnings

-Within a few years the crisis line services were opened to the general public.
+Within a few years, The Phone was opened to the general public.
 In 1974, these services were formally incorporated as the Baton Rouge Crisis Intervention Center, a 501 (c)(3) non-profit.
-The BRCIC was one of the first agencies to receive accreditation by the American Association of Suicidology.
-By the late 1970’s, BRCIC had provided many best practices that are used in crisis centers across the country.
+Under the direction of Dr. Myron Mohr, the BRCIC was one of the first agencies to receive accreditation by the American Association of Suicidology.
+By the late 1970’s, BRCIC had created many best practices that are used in crisis centers across the country.

 The 1980’s: Growth and Evolution